 I hail from Yakurr local government area of Cross River State.
-I am a young civil servant, curator, public speaker and volunteer.
-I am a YALI NETWORK member, a YPC (young people Connect) ALUMNI.
-I work in the university of Calabar as a non-teaching staff.
-I developed a passion for Social Enterprise and Volunteering per se in my quest to be a change maker during a proposal/Essay writing competition organized by Voice of Reason Nigeria in 2015.
+I am a young civil servant, curator, public speaker, and volunteer.
+I am a YALI NETWORK member and a YPC (young people Connect) ALUMNI.
+I work at the University of Calabar as a non-teaching staff.
+I developed a passion for Social Enterprise and Volunteering in my quest to be a change-maker during a proposal/essay writing competition organized by Voice of Reason Nigeria in 2015.

-I was employed at the age of 19, to some young persons it was a life achievement.
-I mean what more would any young Nigerian ask for after being employed into the federal civil service at such a young age, saving him the troubles of walking up and down, come rain come shine, seeking for a job below his educational qualification, because that’s what our society has always offered.
-On the contrary, being a young civil servant was never a lifetime achievement for me (it might be a good one but definitely not a lifetime achievement) owing to the fact that I have always longed to be a Change Maker, a young person helping and influencing others to be a better version of themselves (far from what the Society see them to be — lazy, miscreants, disappointing, wayward, etc.)
+I was employed at the age of 19, to some young persons it was a lifetime achievement.
+I mean, what more would any young Nigerian ask for after being employed into the federal civil service at such a young age, saving him the troubles of walking up and down, come rain come shine, seeking for a job below his educational qualification because that’s what our society has always offered.
+On the contrary, being a young civil servant was never a lifetime achievement for me (it might be a good one but definitely not a lifetime achievement) owing to the fact that I have always longed to be a Change Maker, a young person helping and influencing others to be better versions of themselves (far from what the society see them to be — lazy, miscreants, disappointing, wayward, etc.)

 Despite my tight work schedule, when I’m not working, I volunteer for youth-run organizations.
-My zeal and dedication when volunteering has earned me leading volunteer positions including Head of Media/Technical team (ONE campaign’s #voteyourfuture event and The Sunrise Tech innovation summit hosted by Sunrise youth intervention organization), Head of logistics (Connect Conference 2019 organized by young people connect), etc. I currently hold two volunteer positions with She In Charge (a gender based NGO) where I head media and publicity and Okares Sickle Cell Foundation where I am the Project manager.
-Under my supervision, the foundation has organized world sickle cell Day event in a higher institution and 3 secondary schools in Nigeria.
+My zeal and dedication when volunteering has earned me leading volunteer positions including Head of Media/Technical team (ONE campaign’s #voteyourfuture event and The Sunrise Tech innovation summit hosted by Sunrise Youth Intervention Organization), Head of Logistics (Connect Conference 2019 organized by young people connect), etc. I currently hold two volunteer positions with She In Charge (a gender-based NGO) where I head media and publicity and Okares Sickle Cell Foundation where I am the Project manager.
+Under my supervision, the foundation has organized world sickle cell Day events in a higher institution and 3 secondary schools in Nigeria.
 From the 100 days awareness campaign on sickle cell disorder which I’m managing, the foundation has expanded to four other states in Nigeria and still counting.

-I belong to several online advocacy groups including Amnesty international, Global Citizen, ONE campaign, etc. Where I join millions of people around the world to advocate for Human Rights, gender equality, and other societal issues.
+I belong to several online advocacy groups including Amnesty International, Global Citizen, ONE Campaign, etc. where I join millions of people around the world to advocate for ruman rights, gender equality, and other societal issues.